yuxunn/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook displays a list of persons
+2. D.A.V.E. displays a list of persons, which includes their meeting times, if any/
-3. User selects a specific person
-4. AddressBook shows the person's details
-5. User requests to schedule a meeting with the selected person
+3. User schedules a meeting with a specific person and an appropriate meeting time
-6. AddressBook prompts the user to enter meeting details (date, time, location, etc.)
-7. User provides meeting details
-8. AddressBook schedules the meeting and updates the person's information
+4. D.A.V.E. schedules the meeting and updates the person's information

 Use case ends

 **Extensions**

-    2a.
+* 2a.
 The list of persons is empty.

   Use case ends.

-    3a.
-The user enters invalid meeting details.
+* 3a.
+The given person index is invalid or the meeting details is in the wrong format.

-        5a1.
-AddressBook shows an error message.
+    * 3a1.
+D.A.V.E shows an error message.

-        Use case resumes at step 6.
+      Use case resumes at step 2.

-**Use case: View Upcoming Appointments**
+**Use case: View Upcoming Meetings**

 **MSS**

-1. User requests to view their upcoming appointments.
+1. User requests to view their upcoming meetings.
-2. AddressBook displays a list of scheduled appointments, including date, time, and person involved.
+2. D.A.V.E. displays a list of persons with their scheduled meetings, including date and time.

 Use case ends.

 **Extensions**

-    2a.
-There are no upcoming appointments.
+* 2a.
+There are no persons with meetings.

   Use case ends.

 **Use case: Search for a Person**